enobrev/home-assistant-config/notes/Darkness.md

 A cloudy afternoon would be about a 30%.
 Midnight, Overcast, and Raining is 100%.
 Sunny Day, Clear Sky is 0.

-I use an input_slider to track that percentage, and my lights are based upon the input-slider for whether they should be on, and how bright they should be.
+I use an input_number to track that percentage, and my lights are based upon the input-slider for whether they should be on, and how bright they should be.
 The outside lights use the whole scale from 0 to 10, while my indoor motion sensors don’t start affecting lights until darkness is at least 2 (20%).
 I like using the slider rather than directly using the darkness sensor, as it allows me to adjust the slider in the interface to test the brightness while looking at the lights.

 ## Sensors